[Post updated: 14 February 2017]

 - Influence – when people have input in designing how they participate, when policies and services reflect their involvement and when their impact is apparent.

-South and Phillips (2014), in the context of health, also recognise that community engagement involves more than planning and decision making, and suggest it can be framed as:
+In the context of health, South and Phillips (2014) and Attree et al. (2011), also recognise that community engagement involves more than planning and decision making.
+South and Phillips suggest community engagement can be framed as:

 - A delivery mechanism whereby community members deliver a standardised intervention or components for example, communication of healthy eating messages;